milesgranger/milesgranger/README.md

 I'm just a happy engineer who enjoys improving his craft of software/system development within the fields of Dev/ML Ops and dabbles some in front-end development.
 Presently an independent consultant in the Bergen Norway area.

-- 🔭 Currently working with Dev/MlOps projects with a focus on AWS.
+- 🔭 Currently working with Dev/MlOps projects, specializing in AWS.
 - 🌱 Learning [Flutter](https://flutter.dev/) and mobile app development.
 - 👯 Open to collaborate on digitalization projects in Norway.
 - 💬 Ask me about making a good ol' fashion applie pie!